veeqo/advanced-sneakers-activejob/README.md

   # Custom sneakers configuration for ActiveJob publisher & runner
   config.sneakers = {
+    connection: Bunny.new('CUSTOM_URL', with: { other: 'options' }),
     exchange: 'activejob',
     handler: AdvancedSneakersActiveJob::Handler
   }

   # Define custom delay for retries, but remember - each unique delay leads to new queue on RabbitMQ side
   config.retry_delay_proc = ->(count) { AdvancedSneakersActiveJob::EXPONENTIAL_BACKOFF[count] }

+  # Connection for publisher (fallbacks to connection of consumers)
+  config.publish_connection = Bunny.new('CUSTOM_URL', with: { other: 'options' })

+  # Unrouted messages republish requires extra connection and will try to "clone" publish_connection unless it is provided
+  config.republish_connection = Bunny.new('CUSTOM_URL', with: { other: 'options' })
 end
 ```